NickPantuso/RaceShop/README.md

 http://pantuso.byethost7.com/catalog

 A website that lets you 'shop' for race cars online.
-Features a product page that lets you view all cars in stock, and you can select the amount you'd like to buy.
-Also has a fully-functioning cart system that lets you add and delete things from your cart; when you place an order it clears your cart and starts you over.
-In order to buy these cars you first have to log into the race shop, and if you don't have a log in, you can create one.
+Features a product page where you can view and learn about all cars in stock.
+Also has a fully-functioning cart system that lets you add and delete things from your cart.
+In order to 'buy' these cars you first have to log into the race shop, and if you don't have a log in, you can create one.

 # What was learned?